Just5KY/homey/README.md

 **NOTE: This is a work in progress and currently unstable.
 If any of the #required endpoints in the .env file are configured incorrectly or unreachable, the application will crash.**

 ### Minimal mode
 **Minimal mode** turns homey into a more traditional dashboard with links to services and low overhead.
-API functionality (Docker/Portainer, Flood, weather, service checker, settings menu) is disabled.
+API functionality (Docker/Portainer, Flood, weather, service checker, settings menu) is disabled along with 3D eyecandy.
 This option can be toggled using the settings menu or the `minimal_mode` flag in `config.yml`.

 *Note: Homey has no way of writing updated config files to the disk in minimal mode.
 Once it is switched on, all configuration (**including switching minimal mode off**) must be done manually through `config.yml`*